MaximeEme/Cyclistic-bike-sharing/README.md

 ```

-I formatted the datetime columns from chr to datetime in every tables.
+I formatted the datetime column from chr to datetime in every table.

 ```{r}